 Apple recommends that Mac applications be distributed on disk images that are code signed.
 The signature allows the customer to verify that the downloaded disk image is exactly as you created it, that it has not been maliciously modified, and that it was created by a valid Mac developer registered with Apple's Developer ID program.
 If the disk image is not signed, an application stored on it will be subject to Gatekeeper Path Randomization (a.k.a.
 App Translocation).
 That is, macOS will copy it to a read-only, random location prior to launch.
-The app will not be able to update itself or access its external resources. macOS stops using path randomization on an app when the user moves it (via Finder-other ways of moving the file don't work).
+The app will not be able to update itself or access its external resources, and it can lose privacy permissions that you had granted. macOS stops using path randomization on an app when the user moves it (via Finder-other ways of moving the file don't work).
 However, neither the failure mode nor the remedy is made clear to the user, so it's best to avoid potential problems entirely by using a signed disk image.